City of Ghosts (TV series): Release

 The series was released on March 5, 2021 on Netflix.
 A trailer was released on February 4.
-Selections from the series will be presented at the San Francisco International Film Festival's Schools at the Festival program in April 2021.
+Selections from the series were presented at the San Francisco International Film Festival's Schools at the Festival program in April 2021.

 Reception

 The series was positively received.
 Mashable called the show a "warm, sunny, and soft" and praised the show's pacing, wittiness, humor, and the voice cast.
 They also said it makes topics like discrimination, cultural appropriation, gentrification and historical erasure understandable for those at a young age.
 Vulture praised the series as a "lovely and refreshing vision for children’s entertainment" that adults can enjoy which is crafted like a nonfiction production.
 Wired described the series as "full of big emotional wallops and...narrative specificity" and called it delightful, arguing that it proposes a new way of thinking "about cities, ethnicity, and history," geared toward kids.
 Wired also called the show a "multicultural melange."
 The Capital Times called the show "warm and huggable" and for all ages.
 Los Angeles Times called the series a "gentle love letter" to Los Angeles and the diverse communities within the city, accessible to kids and adults.
 Animation World Network praised the animation style and background, saying the latter has "the aesthetic of a pop-up book."
 The New York Times recommended the series to fans of Bluey, Molly of Denali, NPR podcasts and Vida.

-The series got nominated for 4 Children's and Family Emmy Awards including Outstanding Animated Series at the 1st Children's and Family Emmy Awards and won 2 awards for Outstanding Directing for an Animated Program and Outstanding Animated Series.
+The series got nominated for 3 Children's and Family Emmy Awards including Outstanding Animated Series at the 1st Children's and Family Emmy Awards and won 2 awards for Outstanding Directing for an Animated Program and Outstanding Animated Series.